New: Singapore, October 2021!

-Unfortunately, due to the COVID-19 pandemic, the organizers have decided to postpone CeDEM Asia 2020 until January 2021.
-The location will remain Kuala Lumpur with the exact dates and venue to be confirmed at the later stage.
+Unfortunately, due to the ongoing COVID-19 pandemic, the organizers have decided to hold CeDEM Asia 2020 in a new format with several changes.

 Call for Papers